OrneLibrary/Hastur/README.md

 # PyPhish

-Analyze output of GoPhish csv dump to find emails, passwords, domains, and/or unique IP addresses.
+Analyze output of GoPhish to find emails, passwords, domains, and/or unique IP addresses.

 ## Install
 ```